 Serving size: 150 to 200ml Best time: First thing in the morning before food.

 Beta-carotene from carrots and the vitamin C from orange and lemon are the two most important nutrients for skin glow.
 Beta-carotene gives skin a natural warmth and supports barrier function.
 Vitamin C supports collagen, which maintains skin plumpness and the structural evenness that makes skin appear radiant.
-Turmeric reduces the low-grade inflammation that makes skin look dull and uneven even when there are no active breakouts.
+Turmeric adds curcumin, which is often studied in inflammation-related nutrition.

 Ingredients: